-So if you do cook one of these recipes, please shoot me an email and let me know how it went- I could use some help deciding which ones to cook first when I get home.
+So if you do cook one of these recipes, please shoot me an email and let me know how it went- I could use some help deciding which ones to cook first when I get back to eating sweets again.
 And bookmark this article- it’s one you’ll want to keep referring back to in the future.

 Bet you didn’t know you could bake with sweet potatoes, did you?
 This is one of the more complex and exotic recipes on this list, with ingredients like coconut flour, sweet potato puree, avocado, arrowroot flour (hey, that stuff again!) and date paste, as well as a separate icing recipe that calls for date paste and hazelnut butter.
 Uniquely, it’s meant to be kept in the fridge and served cold.

 Oh, snap!
 If you thought sweet potato brownies sounded awesome, wait until you try taste them when they’re gingerfied!
 Despite the addition of moar flavorz, this is actually a little simpler than the last recipe- no separate icing, for starters.

 These simple and delicious brownies are made with almond flour, and flavored with cocoa powder, vanilla extract and honey, giving them a nice, low sugar content.
 Well, until you add the “optional” chocolate chips (you can leave them out, but only if you hate America).